RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2018.10/internet-loss-in-opensuse.md

 {{< figure src="/posts/tech/2018.10/internet-loss-in-opensuse_01.png" alt="Ping results" >}}

-One of the forum members advices to remove `etc/resolve.conf`.
+One of the forum members suggested to remove `etc/resolve.conf`.
 This approach did not help the author of the issue but I've decided to read about this file and give it a try.
 Seems that [resolv.conf](https://en.wikipedia.org/wiki/Resolv.conf) is the file used for DNS resolver configuration in OS.
 If this file does not exist and DHCP is enabled OS recreates it after the restart.
 Ok.
 Let's try then.

 ```sh
 sudo rm /etc/resolve.conf